Full scholarships aid area’s top students

 Without the worry of student loans, Danielle can focus on her studies and her part-time job as a front end manager at Quinn’s Market in Peckville.

 “It’s a big relief just knowing that I can buy my books and that’s it.
 I don’t have to worry about my student loans or anything.
 It didn’t really hit me how much it was until I saw the bills and thatthe scholarship knocked off a couple thousand dollars,” she said.

 Along with the incredible opportunity of a full tuition scholarship, Danielle also said Lackawanna College was a good choice because of it’s proximity to her home in the Mid Valley area of Lackawanna County and intimate campus.

 “You get to know your teachers.
 They know you by your name, not by a number.
 They interact with you and help you.
 You’re not on your own for everything,” she said.
-“That’s why I came here.
+(Lorazepam) “That’s why I came here.
 I didn’t want to be on a huge campus where I didn’t know where I was going or know anyone.
 I walk through the hallways here, and I seem to know everyone.”

 Other Lackawanna College Community Opportunity Scholarship recipients included Nicholas Gasper, Jessup; Matthew Mondak, Peckville; Stephen Novajosky, Peckville; Joshua Roe, Hallstead; Eric Rogers, Montrose; Devyn Schneider, Honesdale; and Dominique Tarbell, Greentown.
 Students who earned the scholarship attend classes at the Scranton campus as well as the Lake Region center and School of Petroleum and Natural Gas, located in New Milford.